mltframework/mlt_web/plugins/FilterGpsgraphic.md

 title: Map hint
 description:
-Returns the middle lat, lon coordonates of the gps file.
+Returns the middle lat, lon coordinates of the gps file.
 type:
 readonly: yes
 required: no